Michal2SAB/Bitcoin-Stealer/README.md

 </details>

 # REQUIREMENTS
-1. Install Node.js
+1. Node.js Installed
-2. npm i
+2. After installing nodejs, open a cmd as admin and install coinkey with "npm i coinkey"
-3. Lots of time on your hands.. there's a lot and I mean A LOT of possible addresses and keys, you will be extremely lucky to find any that will match your list.
+3. A lot of time (there are too many combinations that is almost impossible to find something.
+If you realli want to try it make sure that you have to levae your pc on for a long time)

 # HOW TO RUN
-Just start run.bat (or run.sh if you're on linux).
+After installing node and coinkey just run the script opening the run.bat file You will see a screen sayng that all is working fine

 # SPEED / PERFORMANCE
 Results from a somewhat decent computer: